 Is there anything else I should know about getting a degree?

-While not all engineers choose to pursue licensure, some biomedical engineering jobs will offer greater compensation to applicants with a Professional Engineering license obtained through specialized biomedical engineering training.
-The first step toward this type of engineering certification is to take the Fundamentals in Engineering exam in order to be considered an engineer in training until you become eligible to sit for your licensure exam to then get your biomedical engineering certification.
+However, some engineers opt for engineering certification in order to stand out in the field.
+The first step toward this licensure is to take the Fundamentals in Engineering exam in order to be considered an engineer in training until you become eligible to sit for your licensure exam and eventually acquire your aerospace engineering certification.

 The American Institute of Aeronautics and Astronautics offers extensive continuing education to engineers in this field.
 Opportunities include distance learning courses on topics that range from an introduction to space flight to the fundamentals of aircraft performance and design.
 The institute also offers dozens of onsite courses for a wide variety of specializations and interests.